-On February 18, 2021, the Mars 2020 Perseverance rover landed in Jezero crater on Mars.
+On February 18, 2021, the Mars 2020 Perseverance rover landed in Jezero crater.
 Since then, the seven payload instruments have conducted a detailed scientific investigation of the Martian surface, seeking potential signs of past life.

-Since 2021, I’ve been on the science and operations team for the SHERLOC instrument - a deep UV Raman and fluorescence mapping spectrometer that analyzes rocks and regolith at close approach.
-In this role, I bridge mission, laboratory, and field to refine and investigate science questions relevant to astrobiology and planetary science.
-I’ve led several scientific and technical efforts as part of this team — from leading one of the first mission papers reporting distinct patterns of fluorescence-mineral associations to a developing a tool to create co-registered composite images.
+Since 2021, I’ve been on the science and operations team for the SHERLOC instrument, a deep UV Raman and fluorescence mapping spectrometer that analyzes rocks and regolith at finest scale ever achieved.
+In this role, I bridge mission, laboratory, and field to define and investigate science questions relevant to astrobiology and planetary science.
+I’ve led several scientific and technical efforts — from writing one of the first instrument science papers to chairing the mission’s Astrobiology and Geochemistry working group.

 I led the second ever paper from the SHERLOC instrument, focusing on fluorescence spectra that we detected in the first 10 rock targets of our first campaign.
 I discovered multiple patterns spatially associated with Raman spectra signifying a range of minerals.
 We also identified the first possible Raman spectrum of organic molecules on Mars in a target called Montpezat.
 I compared the mission data to laboratory spectra, laying out multiple possibilities for the origin of the fluorescence, including organic and inorganic.
 Follow on work advanced the inorganic hypotheses for some of these fluorescence signals, and possible organic sources for other Raman spectra I first reported from the Crater Floor.
 Ongoing work is focused on further investigating inorganic hypotheses for fluorescence, and generating a broader understanding of how these spectra and image data are shaping our understanding of Jezero crater and Mars at large.